 The best Vegan Brown Sugar Chai Cookies!
-These cookies are chewy in the center and soft all around from baking with brown sugar.
+These brown sugar cookies are chewy in the center and soft all around from baking with brown sugar.
 With only 1 bowl & 1 hour of chill time required, these vegan chai cookies are a truly comforting dessert!

 To give you a little overview, so far we've made Vegan Funfetti Cookies, Earl Grey Cookies, Lemon Cookies, Matcha Cookies, Orange Cardamom Cookies, and Coconut Lime Cookies, and Cinnamon Roll Cookies.
 Yes, my freezer is basically a mini cookie shop by this point!

-Brown sugar contains more moisture than white sugar due to the molasses, so these cookies are softer than my other sugar cookie recipes.
-However, they still have a perfectly chewy center and lots of flavor from Chai spices like cinnamon, cardamom, ginger, and a dash of black pepper.
+Brown sugar contains more moisture than white sugar due to the molasses, so these chai cookies are softer than my other sugar cookie recipes.
+However, these vegan brown sugar cookies still have a perfectly chewy center and lots of flavor from Chai spices like cinnamon, cardamom, ginger, and a dash of black pepper.

 Tips to make chai brown sugar cookies